Written by: Sugeshni Subroyen, Head of Brand

 Voice search and digital assistants are the new trends that are fast becoming the primary mode of search.
-The Cortana’s, Bixley’s, and Siri’s of the world, coupled with machine learning capabilities, are becoming more popular as their capacity for recognizing human speech has improved significantly.
+The Cortana’s, Bixley’s, and Siri’s of the world, coupled with machine learning capabilities, are becoming more popular as their capacity for recognising human speech has improved significantly.
 By 2020 more than half of all searches will take place via voice search.

-Therefore, organizations should enhance their campaigns to cater to user search intent which is either informational, navigational or transactional.
+Therefore, organisations should enhance their campaigns to cater to user search intent which is either informational, navigational or transactional.
 Gartner research predicts that by 2021, early adopter brands that redesign their websites to support visual and voice search will increase digital commerce revenue by as much as 30%.

 Dynamics 365 for trend adoption

-The trends mentioned above should form part of an organization’s CRM strategy, supported by a CRM system.
+The trends mentioned above should form part of an organisation’s CRM strategy, supported by a CRM system.
 Cloud-based CRM technologies, such as Dynamics 365, comprise intelligent applications that drive sales productivity and improve the value of marketing efforts through social insights, business intelligence and campaign management.

 The marketing function of Dynamics 365 is flexible, easy to use, and engineered to fit any business of any industry.
-Any demographics, such as the Millennial persona, can be marketed to with creative, meaningful and personalized customer experiences which improve sales growth and retention.
+Any demographics, such as the Millennial persona, can be marketed to with creative, meaningful and personalised customer experiences which improve sales growth and retention.